paixaop/node-sodium/README.md

 # Documentation
 Please read the work in progress documentation found under [`docs/`](https://github.com/paixaop/node-sodium/tree/master/docs).

+You shoudld also review the unit tests as most of the high level API is "documented" there.
+Don't forget to check out the examples as well.

 # Lib Sodium Documentation
 Lib Sodium is somewhat documented [here](http://mob5.host.cs.st-andrews.ac.uk/html/).
 Node-Sodium follows the same structure and I will keep documenting it as fast as possible.